Kaif-Shariff/Vortexa/README.md

 *If the media doesn't load, please wait a moment and try refreshing the page.*

-This is a customized landing page project created using the Tailwind CSS framework.
+This is a customized landing page project created using React + TailwindCss.
 The project is based on an existing UI design found online and modified to meet specific requirements.

-## Introduction

-Tailwind CSS is a utility-first CSS framework that enables rapid development of web interfaces by providing a set of pre-designed, responsive, and customizable components.
-This project serves as a practical example of using Tailwind CSS to build a landing page.

-## Features

-- Customized UI design using Tailwind CSS classes.
-- Easily adaptable and extendable for future modifications.